|

 Use colour to shift how a space feels, not just how it look

 You can reshape how a room feels with colour.
 Light shades expand small rooms.
 Deep tones can cozy up vast, impersonal spaces.
 Painting ceilings in the same or a slightly lighter tone than walls can visually lift height.
+Interior design is as much about perception as it is about layout.
+Use colour to guide how people feel in a space—not just how they see it.

 8. Help Clients Prioritise Personal Connection Over Trends